 Note: When courses are cross-listed in more than one discipline, credit is awarded for only one course.
-For example, a student may receive credit for either ART 108 or ETST 108 or HUM 108, but not both courses.
-Cross-listed courses are indicated with an asterisk (\) in the listings above.
+For example, a student may receive credit for either COMP 117 or MATH 117, but not both courses.
+Cross-listed courses are indicated with an asterisk () in the listings above.